Physics of Dipole and Quadrupole Brewster Angles in Thin Films: Multipole Theory of Brewster Angles

-To demonstrate equations 5 and 8-12, we study a 455 nm thick film of free-standing SiN, with a dispersive refractive index detailed in the supplemental information, section S5.
-The expected Brewster angle calculated from equation 1 is roughly 64 degrees corresponding to a refractive index of 2.0.
-We calculate the inverse tangent for equations 5 and 8-12 and show in Figure \ref{figBAlignement} where they intersect with the angle of incidence, which represents the Brewster angle condition in equation 7 being satisfied for each individual multipole.
+To demonstrate equations 5 and 8-12, we study a 455 nm thick film of free-standing SiN, with a dispersive refractive index detailed in the supplemental material, section VI.
+SiN is a dielectric material with a bandgap in the UV and a refractive index near 2.
+The expected electric dipole Brewster angle calculated from equation 1 is roughly 64 degrees corresponding to a refractive index of 2.0.
+We calculate the inverse tangent for equations 5 and 8-12 and show in Figure 2 where they intersect with the angle of incidence, which represents the Brewster angle condition in equation 7 being satisfied for each individual multipole.
 The y-axis plots the real part of the complex angle, while the scatter plot and colour scale indicate the imaginary part of the angle.
+The imaginary part of the angle can be related to the magnitude of the imaginary part of $\vec{p}$ through the relation $\theta_{ED,i}=\arcsinh({\frac{|imag(\vec{p})|}{|(\vec{p})|}})$, as discussed in supplementary material, section II.

-In Figure \ref{figBAlignement} (a), the p-polarized electric dipole angle is plotted, and it is shown that the real part of the angle intersects with the angle of incidence at the expected position of the Brewster angle at roughly 64 degrees.
+In Figure 2 (a), the p-polarized electric dipole angle is plotted, and it is shown that the real part of the angle intersects with the angle of incidence at the expected position of the Brewster angle at roughly 64 degrees.
 At the same time, the dark blue colour shows where the imaginary part is zero and which is now in addition to the Brewster angle condition in equation 5.

-The p-polarized EQ and MQ angles are plotted in Figure \ref{figBAlignement} (b)-(c).
-For the p-polarized EQ Brewster angle in Figure \ref{figBAlignement} (b) this is roughly 45 degrees at a wavelength of 1800 nm.
-For the p-polarized MQ Brewster angle in Figure \ref{figBAlignement} (c) this is roughly at 42 degrees at a wavelength of 1700 nm.

-For the s-polarized Brewster angles in Figure \ref{figBAlignement} (d)-(e), we observe that the MD and EQ Brewster angles occur at the same angle of roughly 64 degrees as the ED case (at 830 nm).
+The p-polarized EQ and MQ angles are plotted in Figure 2 (b)-(c).
+For the p-polarized EQ Brewster angle in Figure 2 (b) this is roughly 45 degrees at a wavelength of 1800 nm.
+For the p-polarized MQ Brewster angle in Figure 2 (c) this is roughly at 42 degrees at a wavelength of 1700 nm.
+For the s-polarized Brewster angles in Figure 2 (d)-(e), we observe that the MD and EQ Brewster angles occur at the same angle of roughly 64 degrees as the ED case (at 830 nm).
 We can now say that the well-known Brewster angle equation applies to p-polarized light for the ED case and s-polarized incident light for the MD and EQ cases as shown in equation 13.
+The wavelengths chosen are from a more detailed wavelength map that will be described later.